-In order to move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.
+To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

-Rail provides force commanders with the ability to move heavy equipment quickly at distance and scale.
+Rail provides force commanders with the ability to move heavy equipment quickly at a distance and scale.
 It is also generally cheaper than a road, for example, moving two dozen heavy vehicles like Warrior from the Redmire railhead at Catterick to Dover would cost about £100k by road, or £20k by rail.

 Moving the equipment by rail also allows drivers to travel by a separate means without the fatigue of driving long distances.